RahmadSadli/Deep-Learning/YOLOv3_TF2/README.md

 https://pjreddie.com/media/files/yolov3.weights
 to the weights folder.

-2. Execute convert_weights.py:
+2. Execute the convert_weights.py:

    python convert_weights.py

    Before testing, make sure that the weights have been converted to TF2 format.
-   The converted weights also stored in the weights folder.
+   The converted weights save in the weights folder.

 3. For image: